tensorflow/tensorflow/g3doc/Passes.md

 Convert ML functions to equivalent CFG functions.

 Individual operations are preserved.
-Loops are converted to a subgraph of basic blocks (initialization, condition checking, subgraph of body blocks) with loop induction variable being passed as the basic block argument of the condition checking block.
+Loops are converted to a subgraph of blocks (initialization, condition checking, subgraph of body blocks) with loop induction variable being passed as the block argument of the condition checking block.

 ### Input IR